-Since 2000, and with support from the Law Foundation of BC, PLAN has been identifying the barriers that families face, exploring solutions, and making recommendations for changes to public policy.
-The resulting solutions form a proposal for a new policy framework that will:
+With support from the Law Foundation of BC and other funders, Plan Institute has been identifying the barriers that families face, exploring solutions, and making recommendations for changes to public policy.

-• Provide more ways for families to assist relatives with disabilities
+• Provides more ways for families to assist relatives with disabilities

-• Remove existing impediments to assisting relatives in achieving a good life
+• Removes existing impediments to assisting relatives in achieving a good life

-• Make the most of both government and family resources
+• Makes the most of both government and family resources

 • Secures the financial well being of people with disabilities